Caitlin Clark: 2022–23: Junior season

 Clark led Iowa to its second consecutive Big Ten tournament championship, where she earned MOP honors.
 In the title game, she recorded 30 points, 17 assists and 10 rebounds in a 105–72 win over Ohio State, the first triple-double in the final of the tournament.
 She moved to second in Division I women's history behind Sabrina Ionescu of Oregon with her tenth career triple-double.
 In the Elite Eight of the NCAA tournament, she recorded 41 points, 12 assists and 10 rebounds in a 97–83 win over Louisville.
 She became the first player in men's or women's tournament history to record a 30 or 40-point triple-double.
 During the game, Clark became the first Division I player to record at least 900 points and 300 assists in a single season.
 For her performance, Clark was named the Seattle 4 Regional Most Outstanding Player and to the regional all-tournament team as Iowa reached its first Final Four since 1993.

-In the Final Four, she posted 41 points, eight assists, and six rebounds in a 77–73 upset win over undefeated defending champion South Carolina, ending their 42-game winning streak.
+In the Final Four, Clark posted 41 points, eight assists, and six rebounds in a 77–73 upset win over undefeated defending champion South Carolina, ending their 42-game winning streak.
 She broke the single-game scoring record for the women's tournament semifinals and became the first player in tournament history with consecutive 40-point games.
 Clark also surpassed the program and Big Ten single-season scoring records held by Megan Gustafson.
 With the win, Iowa advanced to their first women's basketball championship game in program history.
 Though Clark had 30 points and eight assists against LSU in the national championship, Iowa lost the game, 102–85.
 She made eight three-pointers, the most by a men's or women's player in the title game.

 Near the end of the game, LSU star Angel Reese followed Clark, making a "you can't see me" gesture implying that Clark could not keep up with her, and also pointing to her ring finger in reference to LSU's imminent championship ring.
 Reese received considerable criticism for the gestures, which many in the media viewed as unsportsmanlike.
 However, many also defended Reese's gestures and trash talk, highlighting a double standard, as Clark had made the same gesture at a previous game and did not face similar criticism.
 Clark herself defended Reese over criticism about the gesture.
 In coverage of this incident, journalists and the public have commented on the roles of race and gender in perceptions of sportsmanship.
 The incident has also been described as the origin of a rivalry between Clark and Reese.
 With 191 points in the tournament, Clark broke the men's and women's scoring records for a single NCAA tournament.
 Her 60 assists were the most by a player in women's tournament history.